-It’s strangely peaceful doing eighty down the highway with my handlebar inches from the veteran rider next to me.
-The wind feels good on my face, and I feel the sun on my forearms, I check my rearview and see twenty other bikes behind me in the formation.
-Behind them is some police cars, behind the police there is a hearse carrying a veteran with a funeral procession bringing up the rear.
-We are riding to bury a Vietnam Veteran, a man who was shot twice in the jungle and divorced twice.
+It’s strangely peaceful doing seventy down the highway with my handlebars inches from the veteran rider next to me.
+The wind feels good on my face, the road smooth, and the sun is shining.
+We’re riding to bury a Vietnam Veteran, a man who was shot twice in the jungle and divorced twice.
 He told me over a glass of whiskey that the bullets were nothing compared to the divorces.
 I told him I’d been divorced before too, and he said “good, I wouldn’t trust a soldier whose never been divorced.”

 My motorcycle serves as my freedom, my best friend, and my therapy.
 Veterans love our motorcycles, the rush of riding, and the comradeship within the motorcycle community.
 We feel strongly about our motorcycles, we take care of them arguably better than we take care of ourselves.
 It’s similar to the Rifleman’s creed in the Marine Corps and from the movie Full Metal Jacket.